ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 * Set a user policy that locks out the account for 30 minutes after 10 failed login attempts.
 * Enable 2-factor authentication on all accounts.
 * Enable a random 1-3 second delay on password validation to slow down any brute force attacks.
-* If more than 20 failed login attempts from the same IP address occurs sitewide within 10 minutes, blacklist that IP until it can be reviewed.
+* If more than 20 failed login attempts from the same IP address occur sitewide within 10 minutes, blacklist that IP until it can be reviewed.

 ### Outdated Software Version ###
 The team discovered an older version of Wordpress on Target 1 with many known vulnerabilities.
 The team also discovered an exploitable version of PHPMailer on Target 2.